The Third International Conference

 from extraordinary to extra-ordinary

 You can find the conference programme accessing the following link.
-This is a tentative programme, changes may occur in the future.

 Please follow this link.